Search

 La Paloma sits at the base of the Santa Catalina Mountains and includes 856 homes across ten sub-associations.
 It is often viewed as a resort-style foothills address with a wider housing mix than some of Tucson’s more estate-focused communities.

-Its lifestyle is strongly tied to the country club.
-La Paloma Country Club currently promotes 27 holes of Jack Nicklaus Signature golf, racquet facilities, pools, fitness, kids programming, and spa and salon services.
-If you want a club-centered foothills setting with a broader range of home options, La Paloma is often part of the conversation.
+Its lifestyle is closely tied to the country club, with La Paloma Country Club promoting 27 holes of Jack Nicklaus Signature golf, racquet facilities, pools, fitness, kids programming, and spa and salon services.
+For buyers who want a highly club-centered foothills setting, La Paloma is often part of the conversation.
+However, for those drawn to greater privacy, a more spacious desert environment, and a community where the land itself defines the experience, Saguaro Ranch offers a more distinctive alternative.
+Rather than centering daily life around a club structure, Saguaro Ranch emphasizes preserved open space, larger homesites, and the opportunity to enjoy a quieter, more elevated Sonoran Desert lifestyle.

 Ventana Canyon club-focused living